-The Financial Aid Office possesses the following areas of improvement:
+The Financial Aid Office recognizes the following areas of improvement:

-- Request the hiring of a Financial Aid Director as the programs continue to grow and the need to moderate the regulatory compliance of the day-to-day operations. - Work with district IT staff on all reports generated to support financial aid functions to support program compliance and streamlining processes. - Continue to assist staff with developing confidence of maintaining individual programs/responsibilities by equipping them with the training/skills needed and holding them responsible for the program accountability. - Students understanding the SAP policy are currently at 61% of those responding to the survey given at the end of each semester.
-The Financial Aid Office would like to see this number increase by 3% each semester to insure the office is reaching more students and providing the knowledge needed to remain in good financial aid standing. - Students understanding the next steps leading to their financial aid award and disbursement after completing the financial aid application (FAFSA) is currently at 70% and 52% credit a financial aid staff member of this understanding.
-The Financial Aid Office would like to see this number increase by 3% each semester to insure the office is reaching more students and providing the knowledge needed for students to understand the Financial Aid process.
+- Request the hiring of a Financial Aid Director as the programs continue to grow and the need to moderate the regulatory compliance of the day-to-day operations. - Work with district IT staff on all reports generated to support financial aid functions to support program compliance and streamlining processes. - Continue to assist staff with developing confidence of maintaining individual programs/responsibilities by equipping them with the training/skills needed and holding them responsible for the program accountability. - Sixty-one percent of those responding to the survey given at the end of each semester understand the Satisfactory Academic Progress policy.
+The FAO would like to see this number increase by 3% each semester to insure the office is reaching more students and providing the knowledge needed to remain in good financial aid standing. - Seventy percent of students understand the next steps leading to their financial aid award and disbursement after completing the financial aid application (FAFSA).
+Fifty-two percent credit a financial aid staff member of this understanding.
+The FAO would like to see this number increase by 3% each semester to insure the office is reaching more students and providing the knowledge needed for students to understand the Financial Aid process.